EU privacy watchdogs keep open mind on new U.S. data pact

 The powers and independence of a new U.S. privacy ombudsperson who will deal with complaints from EU citizens about U.S. surveillance practices could also be strengthened, Falque-Pierrotin said.

-"The annual review will be a vital point to determine whether the safeguards are effective and make tweaks if necessary.
-We have full confidence that the Privacy Shield will be a success,” said John Higgins, Director General of DIGITALEUROPE, whose members include Google, IBM (IBM.N) and Microsoft.

-Falque-Pierrotin added regulators would have to investigate any complaints from individuals about the functioning of the framework but these would be "a case by case analysis."
+She added that the regulators would have to investigate any complaints from individuals about the functioning of the framework but these would be "a case by case analysis."

-The legality of the other mechanisms firms have been using in the meantime, so-called standard contractual clauses which establish privacy protections between groups and binding corporate rules will also be assessed after the first joint review of the Privacy Shield.
+Falque-Pierrotin said that the legality of the other mechanisms firms have been using in the meantime, so-called standard contractual clauses which establish privacy protections between groups and binding corporate rules would also be assessed after the first joint review of the Privacy Shield.

 "If the situation is considered as OK at the first annual review on the public security side, it is going to have an impact also on the other transfer tools by reaffirming their legal robustness," she said.